EricArcher/strataG/README.md

 * send a pull request: <https://github.com/ericarcher/strataG/>
 * e-mail: <eric.archer@noaa.gov>

+## version 2.1
+* added `na.rm = TRUE` to calculation of mean locus summaries by strata in `summary.gtypes`.
+This avoids `NaN`s when there is a locus with genotypes missing for all samples.

 ## version 2.0.2 (current on GitHub)

 * NOTE: In order to speed up indexing the data in large data sets, this version changes the underlying structure of the `gtypes` object by replacing the `@loci` data.frame slot with a `@data` data.table slot.
 The data.table has a `id` character column, a `strata` character column, and every column afterwards represents one locus.
 The `@strata` slot has been removed.